MOABQA/Mental-fitness-tracker/README.md

 - 😔 Depression
 - 😨 Anxiety
-- 😓 Stress
-- 😴 Sleep Quality
-- 🏋️‍♂️ Exercise Routine
-- 🍎 Nutrition
+- 🌀👁️‍🗨️ Schizophrenia
-- 🧘‍♀️ Mindfulness Practice
-- 📅 Social Interaction
-- 🎨 Creative Expression

-For each factor, provide a rating on a scale of 1 to 5, with 1 being "Very Low" and 5 being "Very High."
+- 🎢😔 Bipolar disorder
+- 🍽️💔 Eating disorder
+- 💊🚬 Drug Usage
+- 🍺🍷 Alcohol Consumption

+The AI gives the total mental health of a user as percentage.

 ## Recommendations